beernardoc/beernardoc/README.md

 # Welcome, I'm Bernardo! 👋

 ## About me
-Hello everyone!
-I'm Bernardo Pinto, In 2020, I became a Mechatronics technician, and currently, I live in Aveiro, Portugal, where I am completing the final year of my Software Engineering degree.
-At the University of Aveiro, I am refining my skills in software development, especially with Java, Spring Boot, SQL, Docker, among others.
-Throughout my academic journey, I have become a full-stack programmer, but I have a stronger preference for backend development, so I am open to new opportunities in this area.
-Additionally, I would say I have a certain curiosity about DevOps and Mobile development.
+Hello everyone, I'm Bernardo Pinto.
+In 2020, I became a Mechatronics technician, and currently, I live in Aveiro, Portugal, where I'm completing the final year of my Software Engineering degree.
+At the University of Aveiro, I'm refining my skills in software development, especially with Java, Spring Boot, SQL, Docker, among others.
+Throughout my academic journey, I've become a full-stack programmer, but I have a stronger preference for backend development, so I'm open to new opportunities in this area.
+Additionally, I have a certain curiosity about DevOps and Mobile development.

 ## Reach out to me
 <div> <a href="https://www.linkedin.com/in/beernardopinto/" target="_blank"><img loading="lazy" src="https://img.shields.io/badge/-LinkedIn-%230077B5?style=for-the-badge&logo=linkedin&logoColor=white" target="_blank"></a> <a href = "mailto:bernardopinto@ua.pt"><img loading="lazy" src="https://img.shields.io/badge/Outlook-0072C6?style=for-the-badge&logo=microsoft-outlook&logoColor=white" target="_blank"></a> </div>